With low unemployment rates, candidates can now be more selective about the employer they want to work with.

 Introduce yourself and anyone else on the interview panel.
 Then talk about your company and the position you’re interviewing for.

-Structured interviews are where you ask a pre-arranged set of questions.
+Structured interviews are where employers ask a pre-arranged set of questions.

 All candidates should be asked the same questions in the same order.
-This will provide an objective basis for making decisions.
+This will provide an objective basis for the hiring team to make decisions.